 Work visa for Portugal

 EU residents will not need a visa to move to Portugal, unlike residents of all other countries.
-There are several types of Portuguese visas that depend on the purpose of your stays, such as work visas and permits, visas for self-employment, or visas for family reunification.
+Several types of Portuguese visas depend on the purpose of your stay, such as work visas and permits, visas for self-employment, or visas for family reunification.
 For example, you can apply for an EU blue card if you need a visa for a skilled worker.
 Non-EU citizens must request a residence permit after arriving in the country and can apply for permanent residency after five years.

 To apply for a Portuguese visa, you must first find out if you need one.
 EU citizens do not need a visa or permit, but still, need to register with the local authorities.
 Non-EU citizens usually need a visa to enter the country and apply for a temporary residence permit upon arrival.